cracked-machine/FunctionGeneratorCortexM4_SW/README.md

 TIM15 | Display Manager | Calls DM_UpdateDisplay()
 TIM16 | Button debounce
 TIM17 | Event Manager | Called EM_ProcessEvent()

+### Graphics Library

+This project contains a modified and optimised version of the [STM32-ILI9341](https://github.com/martnak/STM32-ILI9341) library.

+- Optimized to use direct-to-register SPI for single- and multi-byte transfers (MOSI only).
+This offers a noticeable performance boost over HAL API.
+- Draw functions were modified to use x,y,width,height parameters.
+- Additional draw functions from STMBasicGUI were included.

 ### Event Manager